MESOTHELIOMA TREATMENT

 -

-Nivolumab (Opdivo) and Ipilimumab (Yervoy): This combination was approved by the U.S. Food and Drug Administration (FDA) in October 2020 for the first-line treatment of adults with unresectable malignant pleural mesothelioma.
-Clinical trials demonstrated that patients receiving this combination experienced a median overall survival of 18.1 months, compared to 14.1 months for those undergoing standard chemotherapy.
+This combination was approved by the FDA in October 2020 for adults with unresectable malignant pleural mesothelioma.
+Clinical studies showed that patients receiving these drugs experienced a median overall survival of 18.1 months—compared to 14.1 months with standard chemotherapy.

 -